webatintel/gpu_test_tools/README.md

 - This is also the directory to run tests actually.
 So the coredumps or any intermediate files may be left here.
 - If not specified, the test will create a directory with timestamp *YEAR_DATE_TIME* under the *tryjob/* subdirectory of this repository.

-#### Specify the source directry: --chrome-dir, --dawn-dir, --angle-dir
+#### Specify the source directry: --chrome-dir, --angle-dir, --dawn-dir, --aquarium-dir
 - Chrome source is necessary to run WebGL/WebGPU/GPU tests.
 - Chrome source supports to run Dawn/ANGLE tests as well.
 But the test will prefer standalone Dawn/ANGLE source to Chrome source if you specified them both.
 - It's possible to specify sererated source directories for different type of tryjobs.